Tameness of actions on finite rank median algebras

-This class is closed under taking subalgebras and finite products.
+The class of finite rank algebras is closed under taking subalgebras and finite products.
 The rank of the product $X_1 \times X_2$ of two median algebras is $\rank(X_1)+\rank(X_2)$.
-Onto homomorphisms cannot increase the rank.
+Surjective homomorphisms do not increase the rank.

 Rank-one algebras are \textit{median pretrees} (in terms of B.H.
 Bowditch).
-It is an useful treelike structure which naturally generalizes linear orders and the betweenness relation on dendrons (e.g., dendrites), simplicial and $\R$-trees.
-Important examples of algebras with rank $k \in \N$ are Boolean hypercubes $\{0,1\}^{k}$, usual cubes $\{0,1\}^{n}$ and CAT(0) cube complexes with dimension $k$.
+It is a useful treelike structure which naturally generalizes linear orders and the betweenness relation on dendrons (e.g., dendrites), simplicial and $\R$-trees.
+Important examples of algebras with rank $k \in \N$ are Boolean hypercubes $\{0,1\}^{k}$, Euclidean cubes $[0,1]^{n}$ and CAT(0) cube complexes with dimension $k$.